Skip links

 Want to know more about Spanish Reflexive Verbs?
 Click that link and check our full guide.

-3. Simple Spanish future tense
+3. Simple Spanish Future Tense

-The Simple Future tense is used to describe events that will or shall happen in the future but with no specific point in time indicated, they might be occurring in the near or distant future.
+The Simple Future tense in Spanish is used to describe events that will or shall happen in the future but with no specific point in time indicated, they might be occurring in the near or distant future.
 Unlike the Informal Future, to form the Future Simple tense we only conjugate regular and irregular verbs in the future we add a particular ending to the verb in its infinitive form depending on the subject.

 • Cuando sea grande, seré un astronauta: When I grow up, I’ll be an astronaut.